Treasures of the Snow: Plot summary

 The whole village hears about Lucien's involvement with Dani's accident, and he becomes an outcast.
 Working hard around the home and farm helps him stop brooding for a while, and his mother praises him for this while his sister becomes kinder to him.
 But his real solace is to climb to the woods and spend time alone, carving little figures out of wood, which he finds he has a real talent for.
 Here he meets and makes friends with an old man who lives alone in a tiny chalet high above the village, whose only income comes from selling his own woodcarvings.
-He mentors Lucien and let him use his woodcarving tools, helping him improve his skills.
+He mentors Lucien and lets him use his woodcarving tools, helping him improve his skills.
 He also confides in Lucien his life story.
 As a young man he had been happily married with two young sons and a good job in a bank, but then got into bad company and became addicted to alcohol and gambling.
 To pay the family's debts he stole from the bank and ended up in prison.
 His wife died, but his sons were adopted by their grandparents and became very successful.
 When he got out of prison, he did not want his sons' futures jeopardised by being associated with a criminal, so let them assume he was dead.
 He had lived alone on the mountain for many years and saved a lot of money from the beautiful woodcarvings he sold, similar to the amount he had stolen.
 He could not repay the people he had stolen from, since he did not know who they were, but his hope was that instead he might be able to use the money to help someone in need.

 Lucien is constantly burdened by the guilt of what he had done to Dani, but Annette's hatred towards him makes it impossible for him to do anything to try and right it.
 He carves a Noah's Ark full of little animals for Dani, but Annette simply throws it on the woodpile when he tries to deliver it.
-Lucien also decides to enter one of his carvings for the hand-craft competition at school, but shortly before the competition Annette secretly smashes the carved horse out of spite, but goes on to wins the girls' competition while a boy named Pierre won the boys'.
+Lucien also decides to enter one of his carvings for the hand-craft competition at school, but shortly before the competition Annette secretly smashes the carved horse out of spite, and goes on to win the girls' competition herself.
 Because of their guilt and bitterness, neither Annette nor Lucien can find peace of mind or happiness.